theneolanders/resonite-voice-bridge/README.md

 ## Usage

 Launch the server executable, then open http://localhost:5000/ in Google Chrome.
 Grant the microphone permission and test the interface by speaking.
-You should see page saying the websocket is connected and text appearing.
+You should see page saying the microhone is listening, the websocket is connected and your spoken text appearing.

-In Resonite, create a websocket connection to ws://localhost:6789/.
+In Resonite, use the Websocket Connect node to create a websocket connection to ws://localhost:6789/.
 Any speech the page detects will be sent to this websocket.

+Use the Websocket Message Received node to receive real-time updates from the speech recognition.

+## Commands and Events

+The application supports commands and events to toggle and monitor the state of the microphone.

+It is advised to disable the microphone access when not actively in use, as anything you say while the page is open and microphone is active is being sent to Google's servers.

+You can send the following commands to the websocket connection to control the microphone state:

+* _toggle_ - Toggles the microphone on and off
+* _enable_ - Enables the microphone
+* _disable_ - Disables the microphone

+The server will send the following event messages when the microphone status changes:

+* ^enabled^ - The microphone has been enabled
+* ^disabled^ - The microhone has been disabled

+Note the _ and ^ characters in the sent and received messages to simplify Protoflux parsing.

 ## How it works